charishmasree6/Expense-Tracker/README.md

 - 🌐 **Modern UI**: Calming theme with minimal design.
 - 📊 **Live Updates**: Your list updates in real-time without refresh.
 - 📝 **Secure Authentication**: Includes Login and Signup forms.
-- Expense-Tracker-Mern
-A fully-featured Expense-Tracker WebApp , built with the MERN stack.

 Track your expenses, view reports, and stay on top of your budget — all in a visually appealing and smooth interface.